databricks/lilac/docs/datasets/dataset_load.md

 #### CSV

-The CSV reader can read from local files, S3 or GCS.
+The CSV reader can read from local files, S3, GCS and HTTP.
 If your dataset is sharded, you can use a glob pattern to load multiple files.

 ```python
 url = 'https://storage.googleapis.com/lilac-data/datasets/the_movies_dataset/the_movies_dataset.csv'